 Utilizes a Structured Learning Approach

 Successful training programs go through a rigorous process to understand the topic, identify learning objectives, and design the course in a way that best suits the learner’s needs.
-Cyber risk training programs should used a structured approach to help simplify the complexity of topic, and the content should also be scaffolded in a way that allows the executive quickly and easily build upon knowledge learned.
-CyberVista’s Resolve programs use our Cyber Risk Governance learning framework, which amalgamates cybersecurity frameworks (NIST CSF and ISO 27001) and Enterprise Risk Management frameworks in a simplified “Prepare, Monitor, & React” approach to learning.
+Cyber risk training programs should use a structured approach to help simplify the complexity of topic, and the content should also be scaffolded in a way that allows the executive quickly and easily build upon the knowledge learned.
+CyberVista’s Executive Leadership cyber risk training programs use our Cyber Risk Governance learning framework, which amalgamates cybersecurity frameworks (NIST CSF and ISO 27001) and Enterprise Risk Management frameworks in a simplified “Prepare, Monitor, & React” approach to learning.

 Establishes a Foundation of Cyber Literacy

 Good cyber risk training should enhance your cyber literacy.
 The cyber domain is complex which means senior business leaders need to understand a wide range of concepts on how cyber risk should be factored into their larger enterprise risk framework.
-Whether it’s understanding cyber threat actors, evaluating their cyber attack surface, or conducting proper cyber due diligence during M&A, CyberVista’s Resolve programs are designed to quickly enhance cyber literacy and ensure senior leaders absorb and apply the content moving forward.
+Whether it’s understanding cyber threat actors, evaluating their cyber-attack surface, or conducting proper cyber due diligence during M&A, CyberVista’s Executive Leadership programs are designed to quickly enhance cyber literacy and ensure senior leaders absorb and apply the content moving forward.

 Incorporates a Quantifiable Risk Model